Machine Learning for Conservative-to-Primitive in Relativistic Hydrodynamics: Method

 \subsection{NN for EOS}

-As a first approach, NNs are built to represent the EOS in Eq.~\eqref{eq:eos}.
+As a first approach, NNs are built to represent the EOS in Equation~\eqref{eq:eos}.
 These NNs output the pressure for given values of the rest-mass density and specific internal energy.
 We also consider an example of NN that additionally outputs the derivatives $\chi:=\p p/\p \rho$ and $\kappa:=\p p/\p \epsilon$.
-The latter are usually necessary to compute the speed of sound, which is crucially required for the computation of the numerical fluxes in HRSC algorithms.
-The derivatives of pressure (or other thermodynamical potentials) are usually provided also by microphysical EOS tables and can therefore be used as labels during the training process.
+The latter are usually necessary to compute the speed of sound {(see (\ref{eq:soundspeed}))}, which is crucially required for the computation of the numerical fluxes in HRSC algorithms.
+The derivatives of pressure (or other thermodynamical potentials) are usually provided also by microphysical EOS tables and can therefore be used as labels during the training~process.

-For later applications in Sec.~\ref{sec:results}, we fix the adiabatic exponent in Eq.~\eqref{eq:eos} to $\Gamma=5/3$ and create a training set by randomly sampling the EOS on a uniform distribution over $\rho\!\in\!(0, 10.1)$ and $\epsilon\!\in\!(0, 2.02)$.
-The training dataset has size of $80{,}000$, and it is split into random mini-batches of 32 samples each.
+For later applications in Section~\ref{sec:results}, we fix the adiabatic exponent in Equation~\eqref{eq:eos} to $\Gamma=5/3$ and create a training set by randomly sampling the EOS on a uniform distribution over $\rho\!\in\!(0, 10.1)$ and $\epsilon\!\in\!(0, 2.02)$. {This range of primitives is specific to the problems described in Section~\ref{sec:results}, hence the NNs used are specifically trained for these problems.
+When applying these techniques to other problems, where the primitive ranges may differ considerably, the NN should be trained on appropriately sampled data that matches the range of primitives expected in that problem.} The training dataset has size of $80{,}000$, and it is split into random mini-batches of 32 samples each.
 The test dataset has size $10{,}000$.

+Two different NN representations of the EOS are investigated: \begin{description}[leftmargin=50pt,labelsep=5pt] \item[NNEOSA] {Type} A NN only outputs the pressure.
+Its gradient can be computed using the backpropagation algorithm, but the error of the derivatives is not taken into account during the training process. \item[NNEOSB] Type B NN has three output neurons, for the pressure and its derivatives respectively.
+Therefore, the loss of all three values is minimized simultaneously during training. \end{description}